Why

 Since people’s self-compassion levels can be improved through practise, developing self-compassion skills is likely to help improve the mental health of Autistic people.

-The next step of this self-compassion research will to be investigate if it is possible to improve Autistic people’s mental health through self-compassion-based supports.
+This research informed the next phase of self-compassion research which investigated whether it is possible to improve Autistic people’s mental health through self-compassion-based supports.

 Research team